Are you considering volunteering at a nursing home but unsure if you can commit the required time? ‘

 - Do I have a natural passion to help others?

 Just because you are not getting paid does not mean you will not have a great responsibility.
 And you have to take this responsibility seriously.
-People are going to start depending on you, which is not something you take likely or shrug off easily.
+People will start depending on you, which is not something you take lightly or shrug off easily.

-There are lots of physical and mental benefits when volunteering at a nursing home.
+Volunteering at a nursing home has many physical and mental benefits.
 Here are some of the most common:

 A Very Rewarding Feeling

 If you want to be – and stay – happy emotionally, do not be afraid to interact with the world.
-Just spending time with other people outside your comfort zone can do wonders for your overall health.
+Spending time with others outside your comfort zone can do wonders for your overall health.

 More importantly, volunteering at a nursing home can get you excited about life in general.
 Then you will want to leave the house more and experience new situations.
 Because nothing keeps you young like challenging yourself every now and again.